List of airlines banned in the European Union: Legal procedure

 On 30 June 2020, EASA suspended Pakistan International Airlines authorisation to operate to the EU member states for a period of six months to Europe after the crash of flight PK8303 and subsequent PIA Pilot License scandal.
 In late 2020 and early 2021, the ban was extended by another three months and later indefinitely.
 In mid 2023, PIA reportedly passed an initial online EASA Safety Audit with in-person visit by EASA team scheduled for late November 2023.
 As of 30 November 2023, PIA does not figure on the EU Air Safety List.
 On 29 November 2024, the EASA lifted the EU ban, confirming that PIA had passed its safety audit and that the PCAA had established sufficient oversight over PIA.

 In response to the government of Belarus forcing Ryanair Flight 4978 to divert and land in Minsk to arrest dissident Roman Protasevich, EU leaders announced that they would ban Belarusian carriers from using EU airspace and vice versa on 24 May 2021.
+Although the EU air safety list has since not included Belarusian airlines on its list of those banned from flying into EU airspace, the ban remains in place as part of EU sanctions against Belarus, which are more politically motivated than aviation safety-related.

 In response to the 2022 Russian invasion of Ukraine, the President of the European Commission, Ursula von der Leyen announced that Russian owned, Russian registered or Russian controlled aircraft would not be permitted to take-off, land, or overfly EU airspace.
 And while some member states passed legislations under such terms, only selected carriers that violated Certificate of Airworthiness procedures and the Chicago Convention were banned by the EASA.

 On 3 June 2025, all Surinamese and Tanzanian air carriers were banned from EU airspace due to not meeting international aviation standards.

+On 8 June 2026, all Kyrgyzstan air carriers were permitted to fly in EU airspace for the first time since the blacklist was created.
+The decision was credited with the nations work in bringing their airlines up to ICAO international standards over the past twenty years.
+In the same update Air Express Algeria was added to the blacklist after "serious safety concerns" were reported, being the only Algerian airline on the list.